daveho/carpi/README.md

 and various bits of hardware has been designed and assembled.
 The "enclosure" directory has complete CAD drawings.

-Here is a drawing of the assembled enclosure (with the Raspberry Pi, the LCD module, and the keyswitches):
+Here is a photo of the assembled enclosure (with the Raspberry Pi, the LCD module, and the keyswitches):

 <a href="https://raw2.github.com/daveho/carpi/master/enclosure/pic-big.jpg"><img src="https://raw2.github.com/daveho/carpi/master/enclosure/pic-sm.jpg" /></a>